delphix/delphix-platform/README.md

 Run this command on "dlpxdc.co" to create the VM used to do the build:

-    $ dc clone-latest --size COMPUTE_LARGE bootstrap-20-04 $USER-bootstrap
+    $ dc clone-latest --size COMPUTE_LARGE dlpx-internal-buildserver-develop $USER-bootstrap

-Log into that VM using the "ubuntu" user, and run these commands:
+Log into that VM using the "delphix" user, and run these commands:

     $ git clone https://github.com/delphix/delphix-platform.git
     $ cd delphix-platform